13 Essential Facebook Ads Metrics Every Marketer Should Track

 How it is calculated: It counts the clicks that lead visitors to your external website, app store pages, or app deep links.

-Why it matters: Measuring outbound clicks signifies whether your target audiences are interested in exploring more about your offer.
-It is one of the key Facebook advertising metrics that helps optimize your conversion funnel.
+Why it matters: It is one of the key Facebook advertising metrics that helps optimize your conversion funnel.
 While high outbound clicks do not indicate acquiring more conversions, they show how persuasive your ad is, as they demonstrate that audiences are taking the next step to explore your product/service further.

 Delivery Metrics